warolv/hds/readme.md

 ## Status
 ### Done
   * Tried to keep it simple as possible
   * Created simple data store (HcDataStore) which saves maximum 60 samples of each type (up / down / unknown) for each service
   * Added api versioning for case we need improve our api and upgrade to new version
   * Added api described in 'Implemented API' section
   * Added unit test coverage of main functionality

 ### Things that has been left out and need improvement
-    * Change HcDataStore simple storage to db - to not loose all data after each app restart
+  * Change HcDataStore simple storage to persistent solution - to not loose all data after each app restart
   * Add logs for crontab job, every minute access must be saved to log, will be very helpfull for debugging purposes
-    * Cover more functionality with tests - unit / integration tests
+  * Cover more functionality with tests - unit / integration tests, especially more tests for get_last_hour_availability method
   * '/scheduled_health_check' api method must be filtered from outside, only for internal usage
   * Api service separation (instead of 3 request in one api - 3 seoparate apis) for better scalability/performance

 ## Getting Started